-Previously, I was the Head of Digital Humanities at the University of Georgia where I oversaw the Willson Center Digital Humanities Lab in a role that included advising, consulting and managing new digital projects, and outreach.
+Previously, I was the Humanities Computing Curriculum Specialist at Princeton University with the Center for Digital Humanities.
+In this role, I developed undergraduate initiatives that increased interdisciplinary work at the intersections of the Humanities and Data Science.
+Prior to that, I was the Head of Digital Humanities at the University of Georgia where I oversaw the Willson Center Digital Humanities Lab in a role that included advising, consulting and managing new digital projects, and outreach.

 I was also a CLIR (Council on Library and Information Resources) Postdoctoral Fellow in Digital Humanities at Lafayette College.
 There I served as a liaison between the library’s Digital Scholarship Services team of developers and our faculty clients.